 - Rear-mounted control may not work for all users

 - Ideally used as a floor fan, not window

 - Detachable cord design not for everyone

-- Some buyers do not like integrated carry handle
+- Some buyers do not like the integrated carry handle

-It’s a fan with both drawbacks and unique advantages.
+It’s a fan with some disadvantages but some big advantages, too.
 While it can be used for windows, it’s ideally best suited as a floor fan.

 Want an economical but power box fan that creates lovely (and soothing) white noise?
 Look no further.

-With 2 colors to choose from, you’ve got a great and affordable option.
-Have a look at the amazing sales numbers and overall happy buyer reviews over at Amazon.
+Have a look at the huge number of happy buyer reviews over at Amazon.